alandolt/imaging-server-kit/docs/sections/multi_algo_server.md

     uvicorn.run(server.app, host="0.0.0.0", port=8000)
 ```

-Any number of algorithms can be combined into one server.
 When a multi-algorithm server is running, it provides a list of available algorithms under the `/services` route.
 The code below shows how to interact with a multi-algorithm server from Python:

 ```python
 from imaging_server_kit import Client